andyneville/grunt-aws-cloudformation/README.md

 This plugin contains a single task called `cloudformation`.
 It can be used to perform the following actions:
 * create-stack - Creates a new CloudFormation stack
 * update-stack - Updates a existing CloudFormation stack
+* stack-status - Displays the status of CloudFormation stack(s)

 ### Authentication options